 Pray that he would not be lazy or a workaholic, but that he would work wholeheartedly for God in order to provide for his family.
 Pray that God would keep him from greed.
 Pray that he would have wisdom to know how to balance work, service, rest, and play (Col. 3:23, 1 Tim.
 6:10).

 Obviously, there are so many more ways to pray for a future husband.
-Would you add your prayer(s) by clicking on the green link at the top of this post?
+Would you add your prayer(s) by commenting below?

 This post is adapted from a very personal prayer I wrote in my journal some time back.
 I think you’ll be able to relate!
 Just by way of a disclaimer: this post is not written for guys.
 It’s important that men speak into other men’s lives about being faithful to the women in their lives in their glances (and mostly their second glances!), their thoughts, and their actions.

 I don’t normally think about things like this, but I don’t have toned thighs, and suddenly I’m aware that he would probably like that.

 I think it all started when I asked him how he’s most often tempted and what he does about it.
 He told me he wasn’t too keen on sharing details, but he said the standard things you hear guys struggle with are true, beginning with idolizing outer beauty.